inimist/cakephp-captcha/README.md

 The version here at Github is also a stable one but without multiple Captcha Support.

-* - (My apologies but this work is being duplicated and published without my knowledge and credit.)*
+\**(My apologies but this work is being duplicated and published without my knowledge and credit so i am not pushing it here right now.)*